snltd/SexyMF/README.md

 proper granting of RBAC privileges.

-# Logging
+# Logging and Debugging

-SexyMF uses the [Bunyan](https://github.com/trentm/node-bunyan) framework integrated in Restfiy.
+SexyMF uses the [Bunyan](https://github.com/trentm/node-bunyan) framework integrated in Restify.

 Restify provides a very powerful audit logging plugin, the output of which can be very useful when debugging SexyMF's behaviour.
 If you wish to enable